 Area II examines neurobiological mechanisms and correlates underlying protective lifestyle factors.

-Area III examines feasibility and effectiveness of lifestyle-based interventions, such as dance and mindfulness, in the elderly.
+Area III examines feasibility and effectiveness of lifestyle-based interventions, combining dance-based movement, music and mindfulness, in the eldery.

 As a research team, we are dedicating ourselves to following themes: